Moving to Henderson, Nevada? Here's What You Need to Know Before You Go

 - Digital Cities Award Winner – Center for Digital Government.

 - Top 10 Safest Cities – Law Street.

 - Safest Cities to Live in America – Forbes.

 - 2nd Safest City in Nevada – SafeWise.

 - Winner of Safest Cities to Raise a Family in U.S.A. – LasVegasRealEstate.org.

-Regardless of whether you're moving alone or with your family, Henderson is a good destination because of its comfortable climate, warm and friendly people, great amenities, and abundance of recreational opportunities.
+Regardless of whether you're moving cross-country alone or with your family, Henderson is a good destination because of its comfortable climate, warm and friendly people, great amenities, and abundance of recreational opportunities.
 If you need help moving, don't hesitate to contact our customer service representatives.